EHRI/ehri-rest/src/site/markdown/ingest.md

     tail -f /opt/webapps/neo4j-version/data/log/console.log

-**Next: Back up the database.**  The Neo4j DB lives in /opt/webapps/data/graph.db.
-You can back it up without shutting down the server by running
+### Back up the database

+The Neo4j DB lives in /opt/webapps/data/graph.db.
+You can back it up without shutting down the server by running:

     /opt/webapps/neo4j-backup.sh graph.db.BAK

+To restore the DB the procedure is:
+ - shut down Neo4j
-(To restore the DB, first shut down Neo4j, then replace /opt/webapps/data/graph.db with the backup directory.)
+ - replace /opt/webapps/data/graph.db with backup directory you specified previously
+ - ensure all files in the graph.db directory are owned and writable by the `webadm` group:
+    - chgrp -R webadm graph.db
+    - chmod -R g+rw graph.db
+ - restart Neo4j

 ## Procedure